AdobeDocs/experience-manager-64.en/help/communities/using/search-implementation.md

 * *Text* is a tokenized string, *String *is not.
 Use *Text* for fuzzy (more like this) searches.

-* For multi-valued types, add ‘s’ to the suffix, for example :
+* For multi-valued types, add ‘s’ to the suffix, for example:

-    * `viewDate_dt` : single date property
+    * `viewDate_dt`: single date property
-    * `viewDates_dts` : list of dates property
+    * `viewDates_dts`: list of dates property

 ## Filters {#filters}

 Components which include the [comment system](../../communities/using/essentials-comments.md) support the filter parameter addition to their endpoints.

-The filter syntax for AND and OR logic is expressed as follows (shown before being URL encoded) :
+The filter syntax for AND and OR logic is expressed as follows (shown before being URL encoded):

-* To specify OR use one filter param with comma separated values :
+* To specify OR use one filter param with comma separated values:

     * filter=name eq 'Jennifer',name eq 'Jen'

-* To specify AND use multiple filter params :
+* To specify AND use multiple filter params:

     * filter = name eq 'Jackson'&filter=message eq 'testing'

 The default implementation of the [Search component](../../communities/using/search.md) uses this syntax as can be seen in the URL that opens the Search Results page in the [Community Components guide](../../communities/using/components-guide.md).
 To experiment, browse to [http://localhost:4503/content/community-components/en/search.html](http://localhost:4503/content/community-components/en/search.html).

-Filter operators are :
+Filter operators are:

 | EQ |equals |
 |---|---|